-Thank you Jesus, for your loving grace which has saved me from my sins.
+Thank you Jesus, for your loving grace and for saving me from my sins.

 In Jesus' Name, Amen.

-Remember, when you trusted Jesus Christ as your Savior, its as if God stamped your sin debt, “Paid In Full.”
+Your friend and companion is the Holy Spirit.
+Remember, when you trusted Jesus Christ as your Savior, it's as if God stamped your sin debt, “Paid In Full.”
 Your sins are all forgiven and fellowship is restored between you and God.

 into 90 languages